Possess, transport, sell or exchange a protected species

 If you need a licence to possess, transport, sell or exchange a protect species, you will need to complete one of these application forms.

-The other is for museums and educational establishments.
+The other is for:

 The Deer Act 1991 restricts methods of killing and taking deer.
 Sale of venison is licensed under the Game Act 1831 and the Game Licences Act 1860.
 We do not issue licences for killing or taking deer.